Key Summary

 Once you’ve taken time to understand what sets you apart, your customers, and what makes them tick, it’s time to apply it and personalize the customer experience.
 Get to know each of your customers and tailor their experience to their needs and preferences.

-Small and sweet ways to personalize and create connection such as:
+Small and sweet ways to personalize and create a connection such as:

 - Sending out a personalized gift with something they mentioned they LOVE in your Strategy Call